EmeraldRiverLanga/Invoice-Processing-Gemini-Multimodal-PII-Safe/README.md

          │
          ▼
 ┌──────────────────┐
 │ Anonymize text   │   ← emails / phones in text fields → <EMAIL_1> tokens
-│  PII             │     (the image is NOT anonymized — see Limitations) └────────┬─────────┘
+│ PII (not image)  │   ← the image is sent as-is; see Limitations └────────┬─────────┘
          │
          ▼